material-components/material-components-android/docs/components/BottomSheet.md

     should have enough height to indicate there is extra content for the user to interact with.
-*   `STATE_EXPANDED`: The bottom sheet is visible at its maximum height and it is neither dragging or settling (see below).
+*   `STATE_EXPANDED`: The bottom sheet is visible at its maximum height and it is neither dragging nor settling (see below).
-*   `STATE_HALF_EXPANDED`: The bottom sheet is half-expanded (only applicable if `behavior_fitToContents` has been set to false), and is neither dragging or settling (see below).
+*   `STATE_HALF_EXPANDED`: The bottom sheet is half-expanded (only applicable if `behavior_fitToContents` has been set to false), and is neither dragging nor settling (see below).
 *   `STATE_HIDDEN`: The bottom sheet is no longer visible and can only be re-shown programmatically.
 *   `STATE_DRAGGING`: The user is actively dragging the bottom sheet up or down.
-*   `STATE_SETTLING`: The bottom sheet is settling to specific height after a drag/swipe gesture.
+*   `STATE_SETTLING`: The bottom sheet is settling to a specific height after a drag/swipe gesture.
 This will be the peek height, expanded height, or 0, in case the user action caused the bottom sheet to hide.

-You can set a state on the bottom sheet like so:
+You can set a state on the bottom sheet:

 ```kt
 bottomSheetBehavior.state = BottomSheetBehavior.STATE_COLLAPSED